DiTo97/alphacodings/README.md

 ## 🧠 motivation

-The library is inspired by [R. Heaton](https://github.com/robert)'s base26 implementation and his story on how to manipulate data transmission in restrictive network channels via alphabetic-only encodings and tokenization.
+The library is inspired by [R. Heaton](https://github.com/robert)'s base26 implementation and his story on manipulating data transmission in restrictive network channels on transatlantic flights using alphabetic-only encodings and tokenization.

 have a look at the original [repository](https://github.com/robert/pyskywifi) and [story blog post](https://robertheaton.com/pyskywifi) and show him some love!